kachick/eqq/README.md

 When you felt annoy to write `Eqq` in many place, some ways exist.

-* `Eqq.define(&block)` - In the block scope, all builder methods can be used without receiver
+* `Eqq.build(&block)` - In the block scope, all builder methods can be used without receiver
 * `extend Eqq::Buildable` - In the class/module, all builders can be used as class methods
 * `include Eqq::Buildable` - In the class/module, all builders can be used as instance methods